Jalen-Waggoner/GitFundamentals/README.md

 - [git Branches](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell)

-Oh and if you're interested here is a link to some of the music that I make.
+Oh and if you're interested here is a link to a short clip of the music that I like to make.
 [Hope you enjoy!](https://www.youtube.com/watch?v=fcZXfoB2f70)